-5.12 WATER JETTING (HYDROBLASTING)
+5.10 WATER JETTING (HYDROBLASTING)

-All vulnerable fittings are to be suitably protected with masking prior to water jetting.
+All GRP ballast pipes and vulnerable fittings are to be suitably protected with masking prior to water jetting.

 Only fresh water is to be used for water jetting.
 Salt water is unacceptable for substrate preparation.
 Chemical corrosion inhibitors must not be added to blasting water.
 See note 5.6 of the International Paint Hydroblasting Standards.